hisarciklilar/fun_fact_stats/README.md

 - The idea of image swapping with a media query is taken from [jmore009's post on stack overflow](https://stackoverflow.com/questions/27853884/media-queries-and-image-swapping) [Accessed on 12 September 2024].

+## Acknowledgements

+I extend my thanks to my mentor Matt Bodden, for the help and information that he provided during our mentoring sessions.
+My conversations with him helped to shape this website and more importantly, to resolve some issues that I faced while working on the project.